Simbashrek276/Context-Grounded-AI-Chatbot-/README.md

 When the model answers, it returns a dictionary like `{'score': 0.917, 'answer': 'carbon dioxide', ...}`.
-The `score` is the confidence — how sure the model is about where the answer begins and ends.
+The `score` is the confidence, meaning how sure the model is about where the answer begins and ends.
 That's the exact value `chatbot.py` compares against its threshold, and the value `confidence_scores.py` prints for every question.

 ## Making it answer about something else

 You don't need to touch any code.
-You just add or replace the `.txt` files in `documents/` with your own notes, update the questions in `confidence_scores.py` to match, and run it again — the bot now answers from your material instead.
+Just add or replace the `.txt` files in `documents/` with your own notes, update the questions in `confidence_scores.py` to match, and run it again.
+The bot now answers from your material instead.